 RTI-HS has implemented an organization-wide Data Registry to identify and document our records of data processing as required by GDPR Article 30.
 The Data Registry entry is completed by the project leader or another project team member with an understanding of the data to be used in the project.
 The project leader or delegate must update a project-specific Data Registry entry if the data collection or use plans change during the project.

-The RTI-HS Data Protection Officer reviews the Data Registry entries for GDPR compliance.
+The RTI-HS Data Protection Official or designee reviews the Data Registry entries for GDPR compliance.
 The database housing the Data Registry is programmed to send automatic reminders in advance of and on the scheduled dates for data destruction to ensure that data is retained only for as long as necessary.

 Data Transfers Outside the EU